LCA Practice Guide overview

 If you are practising under the Internship in Architecture Program (IAP), these tips connect the guide's concepts to real project work.

 Tip 1, ask your office if any projects have run an LCA.
 If yes, ask to see the scope definition and results.
 Seeing what goes into a real inventory, and where the data gaps were, makes the five steps concrete rather than abstract.
-If no project has run one, that gap itself tells you something about how widely LCA has been adopted in your market.
+If no project has run one, that gap itself tells you something about LCA adoption in your market.

 Tip 2, recognize that LCA scope varies widely.
 When someone says "we did an LCA," ask which life cycle stages were included and whether MEP systems were in or out of scope.
 Cradle-to-gate (A1 to A3) and cradle-to-grave give you very different numbers.
 The exam tests whether you can identify the scope from a description, not just accept a number at face value.